allenai/OLMo-Eval/olmo_eval/tasks/olmes_v0_1/README.md

-# OLMES-v0.1 LLM Evaluation Standard
+# OLMES LLM Evaluation Standard (v0.1)

 ## Introduction

-This directory contains the data for the OLMES-v0.1 evaluation standard.
+This directory contains the data for OLMES (v0.1).

-The OLMES-v0.1 standard is a set principles, and associated tasks, for evaluating large language models (LLMs).
+OLMES (Open Language Model Evaluation Standard) is a set of principles and associated tasks, for evaluating large language models (LLMs).
-It includes:
+The current version includes:

    * Standardized formatting of dataset instances
    * Curated, few-shot in-context examples for each task